Justia 10

 Real Estate in Probate and Trust

-Jim Martin is the author of nationally published articles on real estate, such as Tips for Handling the Complex Real Property Transaction, published in the journal The Practical Real Estate Lawyer by the American Law Institute CLE.
+James W. Martin Martin is the author of nationally published articles on real estate, such as Tips for Handling the Complex Real Property Transaction, published in the journal The Practical Real Estate Lawyer by the American Law Institute CLE.

-And he has written four volumes of legal forms books for attorneys on the subject of Florida real estate sales, leases, and transactions, including the new books “Florida Real Estate Sales Contracts” and “Florida Real Estate Lease Agreements”.
+And he has written four volumes of legal forms books for attorneys on the subject of Florida real estate sales, leases, and transactions, including the books “Florida Real Estate Sales Contracts” and “Florida Real Estate Lease Agreements”.

-Pinellas County Living Trusts
+Florida Living Trusts

-Pinellas County Estate and Trust Documents
+Florida Estate and Trust Documents

-The primary documents for a St. Petersburg, Pinellas County, Florida resident who has died are a last will and testament and, possibly, a revocable living trust.
+The primary documents for a Florida resident who has died are a last will and testament and, possibly, a revocable living trust.
 In addition, various documents must be signed to fund the living trust with assets prior to the resident’s death.
 Assets outside the trust might need to be probated.
 In addition, probate is generally required to clear claims of creditors by reducing the usual 2-year claims period to just 3 months.

-Pinellas County Probate and Trust Assets
+Florida Probate and Trust Assets

 • Real estate: Homes, land, buildings, stores, offices, warehouses and industrial plants are real estate, which is also called real property.